shown in other instead.

 Binary space partitioning is a method for dividing the scene along the axes into the regions that are dealt with individually and thus are easier to manage.
 BSP tree is a hierarchical structure obtained by division and organizing all the scene data.
 The adaptive behavior allows to optimize the BSP algorithm by adjusting sizes of the regions to the processed geometry and distribution of objects in the world.

 The BSP tree is built in the following way:

-- First of all, the root node is created.
+- The root node is created.
 It is done by simply spanning an axis-aligned bounding box over the whole scene.

-At rendering time, the engine loops through the BSP nodes to determine whether their bounding boxes are inside the viewing frustum.
+During rendering, the engine loops through the BSP nodes to determine whether their bounding boxes are intersected by the viewing frustum.
 If a node passes this test, the same action is repeated for its children until a leaf node or a node that is outside the viewing frustum is reached.
 All necessary calculations are performed for visible regions, while the rest of the scene (i.e. objects, their lighting and physical interactions with each other) is discarded.

 The tree is regenerated on the fly each time an object is added or removed from the world as well as when the object changes its status to collider or clutter object.
 If there were no changes, the tree remains the same.
 This quality makes adaptive BSP efficient not only when rendering static geometry, but also for handling dynamic objects.

 To provide effective management of the scene on the one hand and good tree balancing on the other, separate trees are created for different node types:

 - World tree handles all sectors, portals, occluders, triggers and clusters.